Pros and Cons of a Real Estate Agent Career (Updated 2023)

 After you have passed your exam, there will be application and registration fees which you need to pay before getting your license.

 To help our new agents kickstart their business, we absorb the application and registration fees (information correct when writing).

 Prospecting is the most important aspect of our business.
 As a business person, it is important to spend money to make money.

 Modern prospecting methods include our personal website and social media marketing.

 Traditional prospecting methods include telemarketing, flyers, door-to-door canvassing and roadshow etc.

 In this era, it is important to have the most updated information at your fingertips.
 While we can get a lot of information from HDB and URA websites, they are not as updated as some of the paid subscriptions to EdgeProp and SRX.

-As part of the Navis group in OrangeTee & Tie, we are given access to a very powerful app called Navis Analyzer.
+One of the most powerful app that I have used is the Huttons Analyzer.
 This app gives us the most comprehensive and updated information that all real estate agents will find useful.
 With this app, it greatly reduces the capital a property agent needed to start their real estate career.